lrdj/goodlookslikethis/_posts/2020-12-18-content-strategy-template.md

 ---
 layout: 2023/post
 title: "Content strategy template"
+subtitle: >
+  Customers don't have a clear idea of what they hope to accomplish with their content.
+Or if they do have a clear idea, it's not written down.

+hero_image_alt: >
-subtitle: "Customers don't have a clear idea of what they hope to accomplish with their content.
-Or if they do have a clear idea, it's not written down."
+  Customers don't have a clear idea of what they hope to accomplish with their content.
+Or if they do have a clear idea, it's not written down.
-hero_image_alt: "No alt content yet"

 hero_image: /i/content-strategy.png

+categories:
+  - User research
+  - Transformation

 tags:
  - Strategy